 If you want to start importing toys or children’s products into the USA and make sure that your goods are safe and legal, you’ve come to the right place-read on to learn everything that you need to know.

-In this article, we will look at the safety and certification rules for toys and children’s goods sold in the USA, and what you need to do to comply with them-in order to avoid a big fine or even – God forbid – jail time!
+In this article, we will look at the safety and certification rules for toys and children’s goods sold in the USA, and what you need to do to comply with them so to avoid a big fine or even, G_d forbid, jail time!

 Who regulates toys imported into the USA?